luna-hq/luna/README.md

 ## Todo

 - [ ] Client SDK (and samples) for mainstream programming languages
-- [ ] A basic HTTP server for HTTP1.1-style requests
-- [ ] A basic gRPC server for streaming style requests
 - [ ] Authentication, users, and ACLs
   - [x] Simple, server-level password auth
 - [ ] Preload data import(s) on startup